caikn/MacOnChromebox/README.md

 ### Ethernet
 Use driver RealtekRTL8111-V2.3.0d7.kext

-thanks mieze to provide this fix to workaround the empty MAC address issue
+thanks mieze to provide this work around for the empty MAC address issue
->"In the driver's Info.plist I added the option "fallbackMAC" to "Driver Parameters". "fallbackMAC" is a string which may be used to supply your original MAC address.
+> "In the driver's Info.plist I added the option "fallbackMAC" to "Driver Parameters". "fallbackMAC" is a string which may be used to supply your original MAC address.
 It is used only if retrieving a valid MAC address fails.
 In the default configuration, the string is empty.
 In case you need it, please fill in your MAC with the following syntax "xx:xx:xx:xx:xx:xx" in which every x represents exactly one hexadecimal digit."  https://www.insanelymac.com/forum/topic/287161-new-driver-for-realtek-rtl8111/?page=56&tab=comments#comment-2686166

 ### Display
 To use the acerlerated driver for Intel HD4400, the only key to be modified in config.plist is Graphics->ig-platform-id = 0x0d220003